markd2/AdventOfCode/2019/README.md

 * the fuel counter-upper&trade; needs to know the total, so calculate mass for each module (puzzle input) and sum all the values

+Fun learnings
+- Uninitialized variables had a value of `1`, leading to weirdness
+- fortran EOF detection, have an `iostat` argument in the `read`, and then check the result value
+- still monkey-see/monkey-do for variable and function declaration